faweigend/three_comp_hyd/README.md

 * `model_behaviour_plots.py` recreates the energy expenditure and recovery plots of the results section of the paper.

-* `pygmo_fittings_report` Iterates over all evolutionary fitting results stored in the `data-storage` directory and creates a readable `.json` overview over best fitting results, algorithm parameters, execution time, etc.
+* `pygmo_fittings_report` Iterates over all evolutionary fitting results stored in the `data-storage` directory and creates a readable `.json` overview over best fitting results, configurations, algorithm parameters, execution time, etc.

 WARNING! the following scripts require a system with a minimum of 7 CPU cores for the evolutionary fitting, or even 21 CPU cores for the grid search approach.